rossta/sudokill/README.markdown

 	$ gem install em-websocket
 	$ gem install sinatra
 	$ gem install thin // optional: alternative web server to WEBrick

+**Linux**

+From Max:

+	$ sudo apt-get install ruby rubygems1.8

+	$ sudo chown -R <user>:<user> /var/lib/gems
+	//insert your own username and verify the location of the gem dir first
+	//then install gems as described for the Mac installation

 **Windows**